kodekloudhub/community-faq/etcd-faq.md

   Find `--etcd-servers` in the argument list and note the port number.
 You need to match that with one of the port numbers you've noted down.
 That will get you the correct `etcd` process.

-Log out of the control node
+Log out of the control node and return to the node running `etcd`.

 Next, find the unit file for the correct `etcd` service.
 The following will give you the file *names*.